Context-Triggered Contingency Games for Strategic Multi-Agent Interaction: Conclusion

 \subsection{Existing Solvers}

-Most existing solvers approach this problem by serching for local equilibria only, by first deriving Karush-Kuhn-Tucker (KKT) conditions and rewriting them into a general Mixed Complementarity Problem (MCP).
+Most existing solvers approach this problem by searching for local equilibria only, by first deriving Karush-Kuhn-Tucker (KKT) conditions and rewriting them into a general Mixed Complementarity Problem (MCP).
 The PATH solver \cite{dirkse-1995-path} remains the de-facto standard solver for MCP problems.
-Despite its effectiveness, PATH was not originally designed with real-time performance in mind, and is not able to provide solutions at high frequency.
-ALGAMES~\cite{lecleach-2021-algames} is an augmented Lagrangian based solver specifically designed for dynamic game applications.
-Still, it does not scale well with the number of players as required for contingency games.
-More Recently, a sequential quadratic program (SQP) based solver called DG-SQP for computing Nash Equilibria in dynamic games was proposed \cite{zhu-2022-sequential, zhu-2024-sequential}.
-This solver demonstrated improved solution quality and robustness compared to both PATH and ALGAMES, particularly for challenging racing scenarios.
-However, it is still limited by the method's computational complexity and relatively high solving times, making it not suitable for real-time application.
+Despite its effectiveness, it was not originally designed with real-time performance in mind, and is not able to provide solutions at high frequency.
+ALGAMES~\cite{lecleach-2021-algames} is an augmented Lagrangian based solver specifically designed for dynamic game applications, yet it does not scale well with the number of players as required for contingency games.
+More recently, DG-SQP \cite{zhu-2022-sequential} was proposed and demonstrated improved solution quality and robustness compared to both PATH and ALGAMES, particularly for challenging racing scenarios.
+However, it is still limited by the method's computational complexity and relatively high solving times, making it unsuitable for real-time applications.